-Of course, as long as you have some Tarara Wine!
+Of course, as long as you have some Tarara Wine to go with it!
 You are more than welcome to bring a picnic to enjoy at one of our tables on the deck or at Lakeside Lawn (not including Lakeside Pavilion).
-No food is allowed at the tasting bar, however.
+Food is not allowed at the tasting bar, however.

 Why don’t you offer or allow food at the Tasting Bar?

 We get this question ALL the time!
 The main reason is that the Tasting Bar is meant to be a wine tasting environment.
 Ambient smells and tastes from food (even from those cute little crackers that are supposed to “cleanse your palate”) will affect the way you perceive the flavors and aromas of the wine.
 We want to make sure that our Viognier tastes exactly the same at the Tasting Bar as it does when you open a bottle of it at your table here or at home.
 And in case you were wondering, water is the BEST palate cleanser.

 Why does the Tasting Room feel like a basement?

 Because it is basement.
 The winery facility is also the private residence of the Hubert family.
 When they built the house in the mid 1980s, operating a winery and tasting room was not part of their plan.
 What is now the Tasting Room was intended to be a play room for their grandkids.
 Please note that it is no longer intended to be a play room for anyone’s grandkids!

 Can I bring groups?